Evaluation of Transfer Credits From Other Institutions, Training Programs or Examination Programs

 You may be granted academic credit for prior learning in many areas of study at Delta College.
 The Credit For Prior Learning Options are designed for students who have gained, through related work experience and/or training, learning that may be equivalent to the outcomes and objectives taught in actual Delta College courses.

 Credit for Prior Learning is assessed by one or more of the following options:

 - Credit By Exam (CBE): comprehensive course challenge examinations that are developed and evaluated by Delta College faculty.
 If you earn a passing grade on a CBE examination, the course credit(s) will be recorded on your academic transcript.
 There is a per credit hour attempted fee for all CBE examinations.
 A CBE may be taken only once per course.
 Retesting is not allowed.
-If you are interested in waiver credit, we recommend that you discuss that option with your academic counselor/advisor.
+If you are interested in waiver credit, we recommend that you discuss that option with your Student Success Advisor.